-The DTN National Soft Red Winter Wheat Index for Friday indicated a national average basis of 43 cents under the Chicago December futures, unchanged from Thursday's basis.HARD RED WINTER WHEAT:
+The DTN national average SRW wheat basis for Monday is at 17 cents under the Chicago December futures, 2 cents weaker than Friday's basis.HARD RED WINTER WHEAT:

-The DTN National Hard Red Spring Wheat Index for Friday indicated a national average basis of 50 cents under the Minneapolis December futures contract, 1 cent stronger than Thursday's basis.
-The Minneapolis spot HRS wheat cash market closed as follows, basis the Minneapolis December futures contract for #1 milling quality: 12% proteins were not quoted; 13% proteins were not quoted; 13.5% proteins were unchanged to up 5 cents at +40N to +45*; 14% proteins were down 10 cents to down 5 cents at +55* to +65A; 14.5% proteins were unchanged at +70 and 15% proteins were unchanged at +100N to +124N.
-Receipts were 64 cars, which included two trains*.
-(Bid=B Ask=A) Wheat on the MGEX floor is traded delivered Chicago/beyond.
-For the week, the DTN national average spring wheat basis was up 2 cents from one ago Friday, and the December futures lost 25 1/4 cents.
+The DTN national average HRS wheat basis for Monday is at 34 cents under the Minneapolis December futures, 5 cents weaker than Friday's basis.
+The Minneapolis spot spring wheat cash market closed as follows, basis the Minneapolis December futures contract for No. 1 milling quality: 12% proteins were not quoted; 13% proteins were not quoted; 13.5% proteins were up 30 to 45 cents at +155B to +170A; 14% proteins were up 25 cents to up 30 cents at +170* to +175*; 14.5% proteins were unchanged at +155N to +175N; 15% proteins were up 25 cents to up 40 cents at +175B* to +200.
+Receipts were 87 cars, which included three trains.* (Bid=B Ask=A Nominal=N) Wheat on the MGEX floor is traded delivered Chicago/beyond.

 Mary Kennedy can be reached at email@example.com